LukeShortCloud/rootpages/markdown/ansible.md

 * pg_password
 * rabbitmq_password

 Ansible Tower supports clustering.
 This requires that the PostgreSQL service is configured on a dedicated server that is not running Ansible Tower.
 The Playbook that installs Tower can install PostgreSQL or use credentials to an existing server.
-The PostgreSQL user for Ansible Tower also requires `CREATEDB` access during the inital installation to setup the necessary database and tables.
+The PostgreSQL user for Ansible Tower also requires `CREATEDB` access during the intial installation to setup the necessary database and tables.

 * Installing PostgreSQL: